Johse/powerload-utilities/README.md

 Download the ZIP powerLoad_v\<version number\>.zip from the Assets section from https://github.com/coolOrangeLabs/powerload-utilities/releases/latest.

 Extract the ZIP to a folder 'powerLoad' e.g. '*C:\coolOrange\powerLoad*' on the machine, where the bcpToolkit is installed.
+We recommend to install the powerLoad utilities on the server and on a Vault client machine and using the utility at the machine, hat fits to the needs.

 ## Description